logzio/logz-docs/_source/user-guide/give-aws-access-with-iam-roles.md

 #### Migrate to the Logz.io external ID in the same role {#migrate-with-same-role}

-When update your IAM role to the Logz.io external ID, all log fetching and archiving configurations that rely on that role will stop working.
+When you update your IAM role to the Logz.io external ID, all Logz.io configurations that rely on that role will stop working.
 Before you begin,
 make sure you know everywhere your existing IAM role is used in Logz.io.